94KeyboardsSmashed/MWR_Takeoff_Software/README.md

 This software and all associated files are under the MIT license.

 ## To do
-- Integrate bluetooth into data collection
+- Integrate bluetooth into data collection?
-- Create a system to find a random host for bluetooth communication
-- Hardware tests.
-Two neopixels possible?
-- Run a start up script with neopixel lights for accelerometer verification
+- Ensure that raspberry pis sync to online time when connected to internet (bash script?)
+- Ensure that all raspberry pis start recording when one accelerometer detects launch (or 2 or 3?)
+- Create an easy way to switch the pis from lanch mode to rocket fair mode
+- Test hardware for heat
+- Test hardware for stress
+-